JeickH/Robotics-Test-Integration-Engineer/docs/homework.md

 1. [C++] What is the mean of the number "15" used in the `pthread_kill` inside the destructor method?

+R1./ The mean of the number 15 sended as parameter to the ptherad kill method is the number of the signall that is sended to the thread, this is a SIGTERM signal to politely kill a program.
+The SIGTERM signal is a generic signal used to cause program termination.
+Unlike SIGKILL, this signal can be blocked, handled, and ignored.
+It is the normal way to politely ask a program to terminate.The shell command kill generates SIGTERM by default.

 2. [C++] Why are we using `UniquePointer` instead of `SharedPointers` to publish a ROS2 message?

+R2./ Because in this case we use a unique_ptr as a safely managed resource that can be accessed only by that pointer and has an ownership instead the shared_ptr that could be accessed by other pointers

 3. [Logic] Why are we using an m_multi_sound variable?
 Explain ...

+R3./ This variable indicate us is the sound thread is available and avoid to

 4. [C++] Why are we freeing the memory allocated by raw pointer "buff" variable and not freeing the memory allocated by the Shared and Unique Pointers?
 (HARD)

+R4./

 5. [C++] Why should we use a "member variable" (persistent over the class) to storage the integral error? `m_vx_int_error`

+R5./

 6. [Control] What is the function of the FeedForward controller?

+R6./ AC = Kp*error + Ki*integral(error) + Kd*deltaerror + Kff*steering_vel_ref + offset
+    the offset value allow us to fix a value in our control action

 7. [ROS2] What is the purpose of `CascadeLifecycleNode` type nodes?

+R7./ The purpose of the Cascade Lifecycle nodes is to handle those nodes as a states machine.
+This type of nodes have
+    predefined states and allow us to handle through transition events

 8. [Robotics] Why is a global and a local `Odometry` calculated?

+R8./ Because this allow us to integrate others frameworks and applications such as nav2 or handle the reset of the local odometry without affect the global odometry.
+This could be useful in km record.

 9. [Robotics] If the robot has 4 differential wheels, what type of chassis is it?

+R9./ THis type of chassis would be a 4 diff wheel chassis or ackerman type.
+This type of chassis has a holonomic motion, it means that can freely move in any direction due to its relation between controllable degrees of freedom are equal to the total of degrees of freedom

 10. [Docker] Explain with your own words what is the instructions `apt-get autoremove && apt-get clean -y for?`

+R10./ Those commands are used to remove packages or volumes unused and clean the data of them storaged.

 11. [Docker] If you modify a layer what happen with the previous and the next ones?

+R11./ If you modify a layer, the previous ones are going to remain unchanged but the next ones are going to be executed again.

 12. [Docker] Can we change the basic image (`FROM ubuntu:20.04`) from the docker file to another?

+R12./ We can change the base image but we need to be carefully with some dependencies and packages because they could be not compatible with the new base image

 13. [C++] What is the [libsoft_speed.a](../robotics/ros2/src/motion_control/lib/) file and what is it for?

+R13./

 14. [Python] Why should we use a thread to spin the node?

+R14./ Is very useful threading when we need to execute many processes in a parallel way without synchronism issues

 15. [Python] Why is the limit on the Y-RPM graph 170?

+R15./ Because in the node rpm converter we define a variable that controls the maximum RPMs.
+This value depends of the motor and is set as 165

 Next questions are after you finish the project, it doesn't give points, but we really appreciate you feedback:
 * What do you think about this project?
 Is it hard or enough?
 Is it to complicated, is it well structure, explanations and instructions are clear?